sbiermanlytle/iioEngine/README.md

 2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

-3. This notice may not be removed or altered from any source distribution.
+3. This notice and the authorship header that accompanies this notice in the code files must not be removed or altered from any source distribution.